Tom Petty’s Daughters Sue His Widow Dana For $5 Million Amid Ongoing Estate Drama

 Tom Petty died of an accidental overdose on October 2, 2017, at the age of 66.
 Adria and Annakim are the late rock star’s daughters from his first marriage to Jane Benyo, whom he divorced in 1996.
 Petty married Dana York in 2001.

-You can see the video for Tom Petty’s “For Real” below.
+You can see the video for Tom Petty and the Heartbreakers’ “For Real” below.